 820.30(D): DESIGN OUTPUT

 The Design Controls Template provides a simple way for you to flow down from design inputs all the way down to design outputs.
-The Cockpit Platform makes creation and allocation of design outputs simple.
+Compass makes creation and allocation of design outputs simple.
 Built-in trace matrices provide a top-level view of all connections made within the template.

 820.30(E): DESIGN REVIEW

-Cockpit provides a comprehensive review feature, allowing you and your team to systematically review every aspect of your design control plan.
+Compass provides a comprehensive review feature, allowing you and your team to systematically review every aspect of your design control plan.
 Configurable workflow capabilities and Engineering Change Requests allow you more flexibility in how reviews are created and executed.
-Cockpit includes electronic signatures to maintain Part 11 compliance.
+Compass includes electronic signatures to maintain Part 11 compliance.

 820.30(F): DESIGN VERIFICATION

-Verification tests can be created for system requirements, device product requirements, subsytem requirements, and design outputs, or tests can be linked in from an external system using Cockpit’s open API.
+Verification tests can be created for system requirements, device product requirements, subsytem requirements, and design outputs, or tests can be linked in from an external system using the open API.

 820.30(G): DESIGN VALIDATION